Your child must meet immunisation requirements if you get Family Tax Benefit (FTB) Part A or child care fee assistance.

 We’ll use your child's Medicare details to check with the AIR that they meet immunisation requirements.
 You need to give us your child’s Medicare details when you claim, including your child’s Individual Reference Number.

 If your child isn’t eligible for a Medicare Card number you will need to tell us when you complete your claim.

 You don’t need to tell us when your child:

 Your child’s immunisation history statement will show what’s recorded on the AIR.

-FTB Part A supplement
+FTB Part A

 To get the supplement, your child needs to meet immunisation requirements.
 They must meet them until the end of the calendar year they turn 19.